Resources (Recommended Apps, Items, Books, etc.)

 APPS:

-Insight Timer is my favorite and one of the most popular free meditation apps available for your smartphone.
-It's invaluable for keeping track of time while meditating and also has hundreds of guided meditations.
+Insight Timer is one of the most popular free meditation apps available for your smartphone.
+It's helpful for keeping track of time while meditating and also has hundreds of guided meditations, if you want to use them for meditating, while still doing the BWM technique.

-Calm is an excellent tool for meditating.
-It has a Timed Meditation feature where you can set a meditation time for 1, 2, 5 or 10 minutes, which is perfect for when you're just beginning your meditation practice.
+Calm a tool for meditating, has a Timed Meditation feature where you can set a meditation time for 1, 2, 5 or 10 minutes, which is perfect for when you're just beginning your meditation practice.
 It offers a free 7 day meditation trial with personalized sounds and scenes or you can subscribe to their 21-day monthly program.

 The Meditate Now phone app offers pre-set, 10 minute silent meditations.